 company can’t rely on one or two individuals.

-In today’s complex business world, a strong team is needed
+In today’s complex business world, a strong team is needed - Do the current team members

 continually hold an optimistic yet realistic attitude?
 Enthusiasm, excitement and passion are